sciLuv/discord-image_to_hugo/readme.md

 ---

-# configuration :
+## Configuration :
-you have to modify hugo.toml file to change the title of the website in it interface.
+You have to modify hugo.toml file to change the title of the website in it interface.

+---

+## License

+Do what you want ! (ツ)